What are the key statistics about gestational trophoblastic disease?

 Overall, gestational trophoblastic tumors account for less than 1% of female reproductive system cancers.

-Cure rates depend on the type of GTD and its stage, as described in the section “Treatment of gestational trophoblastic disease by type and stage.”
+Cure rates depend on the type of GTD and its stage, as described in “Treatment of gestational trophoblastic disease by type and stage.”